-The Corporation endeavours to comply with all relevant laws, regulations, and guidelines.
+The Corporation endeavours to comply with all relevant laws, regulations, and guidelines, including those relating to the production, distribution, sale, and possession of cannabis in Canada.
 To the Corporation's knowledge, it is in compliance with all such laws, regulations, and guidelines as described elsewhere in this MD&A.

 On April 13, 2017, the federal government of Canada introduced the Cannabis Act.
 On June 20, 2018, the Senate approved the Cannabis Act and the Act received Royal Assent on June 21, 2018.
 The Cannabis Act came into effect on October 17, 2018.
-The Cannabis Act creates a strict legal framework for controlling the production, distribution, sale and possession of recreational cannabis in Canada.
+The Cannabis Act creates a strict legal framework for controlling the production, distribution, sale, and possession of recreational cannabis in Canada.
 The Cannabis Act lifts the ban on the recreational use of cannabis in Canada dating back to 1923.
 The impact of any such new legislative system on the medical cannabis industry and the Corporation's business plan and operations is uncertain.

-As of October 17, 2019, The Cannabis Act grants authorization to LPs who have been approved by Health Canada, to produce and sell "edibles containing cannabis" and "cannabis concentrates" no earlier than December 17, 2019.
+As of October 17, 2019, the Cannabis Act grants authorization to licensed producers who have been approved by Health Canada, to produce and sell "edibles containing cannabis" and "cannabis concentrates" no earlier than December 17, 2019.
 In June 2019, amended Cannabis Regulations were published outlining changes to the Cannabis Act that came into force October 17, 2019.
 The new rules stipulate the addition of three new product classes: edibles, extracts and topicals.